drkstr101/CartoonifyIt/README.md

 A getting started started guide may be found in the [rust-android-gradle](https://github.com/mozilla/rust-android-gradle/blob/master/README.md) project.

 Once the build environment has the necessary tools installed, simply run the project in Android Studio, or build all targets with the `./gradlew build` command.

+You will need the following toolchains to build this project:

+    rustup target add armv7-linux-androideabi   # for arm rustup target add i686-linux-android        # for x86
+    rustup target add aarch64-linux-android     # for arm64
+    rustup target add x86_64-linux-android      # for x86_64

 ## What's in This Project